Gun violence in the United States: Suicides

 There are over twice as many gun-related suicides as gun-related homicides in the United States.
 Firearms are the most popular method of suicide due to the lethality of the weapon.
 90% of all suicides attempted using a firearm result in a fatality, as opposed to less than 3% of suicide attempts involving cutting or drug-use.
-The risk of someone attempting suicide is also 4.8 times greater if they are exposed to a firearm on a regular basis; for example, in the home.
+The risk of someone attempting suicide is 4.8 times greater if they are exposed to a firearm on a regular basis; for example, in the home.

 Homicides

 Statistics

 Unlike other high-income OECD countries, most homicides in the U.S. are gun homicides.
 In the U.S. in 2011, 67 percent of homicide victims were killed using a firearm: 66 percent of single-victim homicides and 79 percent of multiple-victim homicides.
+Between 1968 and 2011, about 1.4 million people died from firearms in the U.S. This number includes all deaths resulting from a firearm, including suicides, homicides, and accidents.

-In 1993, there were seven gun homicides for every 100,000 people; by 2013, that figure had fallen to 3.6, according to Pew Research.
+In 2017, compared to 22 other high-income nations, the U.S. gun-related homicide rate was 25 times higher.
+Although the US has half the population of the other 22 nations combined, among those 22 nations studied, the U.S. had 82 percent of gun deaths, 90 percent of all women killed with guns, 91 percent of children under 14 and 92 percent of young people between ages 15 and 24 killed with guns, with guns being the leading cause of death for children.
+The ownership and regulation of guns are among the most widely debated issues in the US.

-The FBI further breaks down gun homicides by weapon type.
-Handguns have been consistently responsible for the majority of fatalities.
+In 1993, there were seven gun homicides for every 100,000 people.
+By 2013, that figure had fallen to 3.6, according to Pew Research.